microfoundry/Micro-Foundry-XC6194A-Discrete-Logic-RGB-Expansion-PCB/README.md

 ## Features
 - 3 Channels of RGB switching with 32mA sink capability utilizing Open Drain Inverters
-- An additional channel to provide a sink to LED channel 1 when XC6194 is in Off State. (can be disabled)
+- An additional "Power State" channel to provide a sink to LED channel 1 when XC6194 is in Off State. (more details below)
 - Voltage translation on SW (Switch) output -> MCU input with Schmitt-Trigger input/inverted output
 - Annode series resistor to provide global LED current control
 - On-board micro switch for additional XC6194A control